-Julian J. Lenz,\ Michael Mandl,† and Andreas Wipf Theoretisch-Physikalisches Institut, Friedrich-Schiller-Universität Jena, D-07743 Jena, Germany (Dated: October 21, 2021)
+Julian J. Lenz,^{} Michael Mandl,[†] and Andreas Wipf[‡]

+Theoretisch-Physikalisches Institut, Friedrich-Schiller-Universität Jena, D-07743 Jena, Germany

+(Dated: April 17, 2023)

-We investigate the finite temperature and density chiral Gross-Neveu (cGN) model with an axial $U_A(1)$ symmetry in 1+1 dimensions on the lattice.
-In the limit where the number of flavors $N{\rm f}$ tends to infinity the continuum model has been solved analytically and shows two phases: a symmetric high-temperature phase with a vanishing condensate and a low-temperature phase in which the complex condensate forms a chiral spiral which breaks translation invariance.
+We investigate the finite-temperature and -density chiral Gross-Neveu model with an axial $U_A(1)$ symmetry in 1 + 1 dimensions on the lattice.
+In the limit where the number of flavors $N{\rm f}$ tends to infinity the continuum model has been solved analytically and shows two phases: a symmetric hightemperature phase with a vanishing condensate and a low-temperature phase in which the complex condensate forms a chiral spiral which breaks translation invariance.
 In the lattice simulations we employ chiral SLAC fermions with exact axial symmetry.
-Similarly to $N{\rm f} \to \infty$ , we find for 8 flavors, where quantum and thermal fluctuations are suppressed, two distinct regimes in the $(T,\mu)$ phase diagram, characterized by qualitatively different behavior of the two-point functions of the condensate fields.
-More surprisingly, at $N{\rm f}=2$ , where fluctuations are no longer suppressed, the model still behaves similarly to the $N{\rm f} \to \infty$ model and we conclude that the chiral spiral leaves its footprints even on systems with a small number of flavors.
-For example, at low temperature the two-point functions are still dominated by chiral spirals with pitches proportional to the inverse chemical potential, although in contrast to large- $N{\rm f}$ their amplitudes decrease with distance.
-With Dyson-Schwinger equations we calculate the decay of the $U_A(1)$ -invariant fermion four-point function in search for a BKT phase at zero temperature.
+Similarly to $N_f \rightarrow \infty$, we find for 8 flavors, where quantum and thermal fluctuations are suppressed, two distinct regimes in the (T, μ) phase diagram, characterized by qualitatively different behavior of the two-point functions of the condensate fields.
+More surprisingly, at $N{\rm f} = 2$, where fluctuations are no longer suppressed, the model still behaves similarly to the $N{\rm f} \rightarrow \infty$ model and we conclude that the chiral spiral leaves its footprints even on systems with a small number of flavors.
+For example, at low temperature the twopoint functions are still dominated by chiral spirals with pitches proportional to the inverse chemical potential, although in contrast to large- $N{\rm f}$ their amplitudes decrease with distance.
+We argue that these results should not be interpreted as the spontaneous breaking of a continuous symmetry, which is forbidden in two dimensions.
+Finally, using Dyson-Schwinger equations we calculate the decay of the $U_A(1)$ -invariant fermion four-point function in search for a BKT phase at zero temperature.